-Figure 2.6.
+Figure 2.4.
 Stopping Server

-When the server is stopped you will see Stopped next to its name in the Status column.
+When the server is stopped you will see Stopped in the square brackets next to its name.

 2.1.3.
 Server Container Preferences

 You can control how JBoss Developer Studio interacts with server containers in the Server editor.
 Double-click the server to open it in the editor.